-Her Museum exhibits include The National Academy Museum, NYC, The Paterson Museum, Paterson NJ., The Discovery Museum, Bridgeport CT., The Mattatuck Museum, Waterbury, CT., and The Museum of American Art, New Britain, CT.
+Her Museum exhibits include The National Academy Museum, NYC, The Paterson Museum, Paterson NJ, The Discovery Museum, Bridgeport CT, The Mattatuck Museum, Waterbury, CT, and The Museum of American Art, New Britain, CT.

 Her work has been reviewed by Vivian Raynor of the New York Times, The Brooklyn Eagle, Go Brooklyn, The Star Ledger, The Waterbury Republican, and The Fairfield Weekly.
 Her work is featured online in the National Sculpture Society's News Bulletin.
 She has designed, carved and modeled various puppets for New York Broadway Productions such as Julie Taymor’s The Lion King, and Eve Le Gallienne's Alice in Wonderland.
-She has modeled heads for Nickolodeon’s Theatrical production of Rug Rats at the Oak Dale Theatre, CT.
+She has modeled heads for Nickelodeon’s Theatrical production of Rug Rats at the Oak Dale Theatre, CT.

 She was the studio assistant to Richard McDermott Miller, a renowned figurative sculptor, NYC.
 The work included Enlarging, Casting, Foundry Work, and Figure Modeling.
 Her commission sculpture of a Bronze Statue depicting medal recipient of WW11 soldier, Sergeant Homer Lee Wise, installed in Veterans Park, Stamford, CT.

 I believe a regard to the spiritual, or at least a sensitive awareness is always somehow

 All artwork is subject to gallery prices where displayed.
 Contact Janice Mauro and your inquiries will be directed.